-- 1. Providing evidence-based prevention services, SA specific prevention services, services to the identified population, and services within the targeted geographic area; - 2.
-Implementing and evaluating evidence-based prevention services; - 3.
-Applying the components of the SPF or a similar framework; and - 4.
-Managing government or foundation funded contracts or projects of similar size and complexity.
+- 1. Providing EBP/II prevention services, SA specific prevention services, services to the identified population, and services within the targeted geographic area; - 2.
+Implementing and evaluating evidence-based/innovative prevention services; - 3.
+Applying the components of the SPF or a similar framework; and c) Quality Assurance and Evaluation

+4. Managing government or foundation funded contracts or projects of similar size and complexity.